 5. Beit Al Quran

-Beit Al Quran, located in Manama’s Hoora district, is regarded as one of the world’s most famous Islamic museums opened in 1990.
-Here, the most important manuscripts of the world’s Qur’an are exhibited.
-Apart from that, many works related to Islamic history are exhibited.
+The Beit Al Quran, located in Manama’s Hoora district and opened in 1990, is regarded as one of the world’s most famous Islamic museums.
+It is famous because it exhibits some of the most important manuscripts of the Quran.
+Many other important works related to Islamic history are also exhibited here.

 7. Amwaj Islands